archivematica/archivematica-architectural-decisions/0007-python3.md

 * [archivematica-acceptance-tests](https://github.com/artefactual-labs/archivematica-acceptance-tests)
 * [amclient](https://github.com/artefactual-labs/amclient)

-## Decision drivers <!-- optional -->
+## Decision drivers

 * Archivematica is built on Python 2
 * Python 2 will no longer be supported after January 1, 2020
-* Archivematica should be refactored to use Python 3.5 (at minimum)
+* Archivematica should be refactored to use Python 3 (3.5 at minimum)

 ## Considered options

-1. Refactor to Python 3.5
+1. Refactor to Python 3 (3.5 at minimum)

 ## Decision outcome